scitokens/scitokens.github.io/technical_docs/Claims.md

 * *exp* (Expiration Time): The interpretation for `exp` is unchanged from the RFC, but this is considered a CRITICAL attribute for a SciToken.
 The motivation behind the combination of `nbf` and `exp` being marked as critical is to allow resources to enforce maximum token lifetime limits.

-* *iss* (Issuer): The issuer of the SciTokens.
-VOs are strongly encouraged to populate the field; it MAY contain information local to the VO context (such as the host issuing the token).
-SciTokens uses the `vo` claim name to identify the issuer in the global context.
+* *iss* (Issuer): The issuer of the SciTokens; this MUST be populated.
+It MUST contain a unique URL for the organization; this unique key will later be used for validation and bootstrapping trust roots.

+* *aud* (Audience): A service URI the SciToken is authorized to access (note: requesting this to be a URI is a slight narrowing of the definition from RFC7519).
+For example, if the VO has write access to several storage services, this claim may be utilized to limit a token to a single endpoint.
+The `aud` claim is OPTIONAL.

 SciToken-specific Claims
 ------------------------